Violent, armed looters overrun Santa Monica Music Center: 'They took everything from us, and no one stopped them'

 "It was just a horror movie," Lana Negrete, 40, who now co-owns the center with her father Chico and runs the business with her husband.
 "They took everything from us, and no one stopped them.
 It was so violating."

 Nestled on 19th Street and Santa Monica Boulevard, the center – started in 1972 by Cuban-Spanish brothers Paul "Chico" and Victor Fernandez – rented out musical instruments at low costs to local schools and anyone looking to learn who couldn't afford to buy their own.
-Its upstairs music school brought together a vast spectrum of the southern California community from the low income and the struggling, to the young and the old, and to those who wanted to learn anything from Beethoven to Beyonce to the Beetles and beyond.
+Its upstairs music school brought together a vast spectrum of the southern California community from the low income and the struggling, to the young and the old, and to those who wanted to learn anything from Beethoven to Beyonce to the Beatles and beyond.

 'GUARDIAN ANGEL' DESCRIBES PITCHED BATTLE WITH NEW YORK LOOTERS: 'WE DON'T SURRENDER OR RETREAT'